bblarsen-sci/bblarsen-sci.github.io/docs/visualizations/posts/240425_chimera_mean_effects.md

 </div>

-To map effects of DMS onto a protein in ChimeraX, you need a `.defattr` file in this format:
+To map effects of DMS onto a protein in ChimeraX, you need a <code>.defattr</code> file in this format:

 ```tsv
 attribute: entry